Modern Family logo

 Children usually require about a year to adjust to their parent’s divorce.
 This does not mean that they are no longer feeling sad or angry, but rather, by the end of the first year after the divorce, they should cope adequately with these emotions.
 It is important to be empathetic and understand this is a difficult transition period for them as well.
 You should allow them time to deal with their feelings and try not to panic or overreact if they get a bad grade or into some trouble at school.
 This could be completely unrelated to your divorce or a natural part of the adjustment your child is making.
 Unless you notice a pattern of severe adjustment issues you should allow your children time to come to terms and adjust to their new situation.

-7. Have Fun Together Prior To The School Year
+7. Have Fun Together Before The School Year

 It can be difficult to find time to enjoy fun family activities with your kids once the school year begins.
 As such, take some time at the end of the summer to plan one last family event together to show your kids that summer is still a carefree time that they can enjoy with you.
 Whether you plan a weekend getaway or a day trip it is important to plan something you can all enjoy and take advantage of your time with them while they are on summer vacation.